fossas/fossa-cli/docs/references/strategies/languages/nodejs/packagejson.md

 There is also a different block for development dependencies which allows us to accurately determine part of the tags available for node.

+As of _v2.19.x_, we also combine `package.json` files that are members of the same workspace.
+The files are treated as though all dependencies were found from the same file, though we report the origins of the deps as a set of all files.